 11 August 2021

-Tech study: How we developed SEO-ready portals with unique users exceeding 6,5 million a year
+Tech study in SEO for fintech: How we developed SEO-ready fintech portals with UU exceeding 6,5 million a year

 Time is money, money is time – people have known that for centuries.
 When you want to succeed on the web in the finance industry, you need to live by this rule in more ways than an average mortal can even think of.
 You need to create great products, deliver them to the client, and react to the changing conditions of the market at a lightning pace.
 In an industry when money’s on the line in the most literal sense, how can you remain competitive?
 We managed to find some answers while working on web portals for Blue Coin, a fintech company.